A continuation of: Rebel Exile: Intrigue and Factions with Liam Mellows in the United States of America, 1916-8 (Part IV)

 Appearing relieved at this recognition, Charlie McGuinness confirmed that he was and explained his plight.
 He had been sailing off the coast for the past few days on the Frieda, looking for a signal that was supposed to appear but never did, and exhausting himself in the process.
 The lack of food and water had forced him to disembark, with his vessel left hidden in a creek off the Little Island in the Suir.

 White let him have a much-needed sleep in his house.
 When McGuinness awoke, considerably refreshed, the two discussed their plan of action.
 White would contact the O/C of the Waterford City IRA Battalion, and have him arrange for lorries and cars to take the arms from the Frieda to the Comeragh Mountains.
-McGuinness would lie low in White’s house until the night, which was a wet, drizzling one, and all the better for the cover the weather would provide.
+McGuinness was to lie low in White’s house until the night, which was a wet, drizzling one, and all the better for the cover the weather would provide.

 McGuinness and White were rowed by a friend of the latter downriver, the darkness dotted by the lighted windows of the houses about them, until they reached the beached Frieda, where the German crew were waiting with their cargo.
 The rest of the proceedings went ahead like clockwork.
 The requisite men and vehicles had been assembled, and the guns were removed from the ship’s hull.